-With more than half of adults diagnosed with at least one chronic condition and 86% of health care costs attributable to chronic disease, the US is in a chronic disease epidemic.
+With more than half of adults diagnosed with at least one chronic condition and 86% of health care costs attributable to chronic illness, the US is in a chronic disease epidemic.
 While many health plans and providers have implemented disease management programs to improve outcomes for patients with chronic conditions, one important component of disease management, comprehensive medication management, is often nonexistent, ineffective, or unscalable.
-To improve health outcomes and decrease cost of care, healthcare must improve how it manages medications.
+To improve health outcomes and decrease hospitalizations and cost of medical care, healthcare must improve how it manages medications.
 This article will examine how to build efficient medication management processes that support disease management.

 What is disease management?

 Disease management encompasses a multidisciplinary approach to healthcare delivery for patients with chronic diseases to reduce hospitalizations and improve cost savings and quality of care.
 According to the Care Continuum Alliance, disease management uses evidence-based guidelines and patient-empowerment strategies for two purposes: 1) supporting the provider-patient relationship and 2) preventing exacerbation and complications associated with chronic diseases.

 - Creating collaborative practice models between the different members of the care team